emilioforrer/blog/kubernetes-inter-pod-anti-affinity-and-de-scheduler/README.md

 ## Restoring down nodes

-What happens if a node goes back online?
+So, what happens if a node goes back online?

 Let's see, run the following commands to restore the nodes